Bounded sets of sheaves on relative analytic spaces: Introduction

-In \cite{TomaLimitareaI} we give a definition of boundedness for sets of isomorphism classes of coherent sheaves on a K\"ahler manifold $(X,\omega)$ by replacing Grothendieck's finite type parameter schemes by germs of compacta inside analytic spaces, see Definition \ref{def:bounded-absolute-case}.
-Then we prove a boundedness criterion in this set-up, \cite[Theorem 4.1]{TomaLimitareaI}, in which the Hilbert polynomials are replaced by collections of degrees with respect to the polarization $\omega$.
-Its main application is to the compactness of the connected components of the Douady space of analytic subspaces of a compact K\"ahler manifold, \cite[Corollary 5.3]{TomaLimitareaI}.
-The major innovation which allowed us to prove \cite[Theorem 4.1]{TomaLimitareaI} was the passage from bounding quotient sheaves of a fixed coherent sheaf to bounding volumes of their projectivizations and applying Bishop's Theorem to the corresponding cycle spaces.
-The volume calculations were done globally by intersecting appropriate cohomology classes.
-In order to do this we confined ourselves to the smooth non-singular set-up, where many powerful results on K\"ahler geometry were available, among others the Demailly-P\u aun characterization of the K\"ahler cone of a compact K\"ahler manifold.
-To obtain applications to moduli spaces of semistable sheaves however, boundedness results in the relative, not necessarily smooth case are needed.
-The purpose of the present paper is to introduce a notion of boundedness in this larger framework, Definition \ref{def:bounded-relative-case1}, prove a criterion for boundedness, Theorem \ref{theorem:principala}, and apply it to properness questions on the Douady space as well as to problems arising in the study of semistable sheaves.
-At a technical level the main novelty as compared to \cite{TomaLimitareaI} is the use of local volume computations which allow the needed flexibility.
-Finally a third direction in which the results of \cite{TomaLimitareaI} are being generalized here is the use of degree systems which do not necessarily come from a fixed K\"ahler polarization.
-The consideration of more general degree systems is natural when working for instance with mobile classes on projective manifolds as in \cite{CampanaPaun}, \cite{GrebToma}, or \cite{GRT1}, and imposes itself in the treatment of stability of coherent sheaves over compact smooth complex non-K\"ahler surfaces, cf. \cite{LuTe}, \cite{TomaCriteria}.
+An important device which allowed us to prove the main result of this paper as well as \cite[Theorem 4.1]{TomaLimitareaI} was the passage from bounding quotient sheaves of a fixed coherent sheaf to bounding volumes of their projectivizations and applying Bishop's Theorem to the corresponding cycle spaces.
+However, unlike in \cite{TomaLimitareaI}, where the volume calculations were done globally by intersecting appropriate cohomology classes on compact K\"ahler manifolds, we perform here finer local volume computations which allow the needed flexibility.
+Another new feature of this paper is the use of degree systems which do not necessarily come from a fixed K\"ahler polarization.
+The consideration of more general degree systems is natural when working for instance with mobile classes on projective manifolds as in \cite{CampanaPaun}, \cite{CampanaCaoPaun}, \cite{GrebToma}, or \cite{GRT1}, and imposes itself in the treatment of stability of coherent sheaves over compact smooth complex non-K\"ahler surfaces, cf. \cite{LuTe}, \cite{TomaCriteria}.